 OneCoin was launched in 2014 as an international multi-level marketing company that dubbed itself as the “Bitcoin killer,” but was eventually ousted as a scam that defrauded $4 billion from investors.

-Its founder, Ignatova, disappeared in 2017 after going to Greece and is currently wanted by many law enforcement agencies, including the U.S. Federal Bureau of Investigation (FBI).Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Its founder, Ignatova, disappeared in 2017 after going to Greece and is currently wanted by many law enforcement agencies, including the U.S. Federal Bureau of Investigation (FBI).Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action